Menglong-Yang/Final/README.md

 ## Synchronize Package Repository

-This project uses **renv** to manage R package dependencies.
+This project uses renv to manage R package dependencies.
-Run the following command in your terminal to install all the required R packages specified in the file **renv.lock**.
+Run the following command in your terminal to install all the required R packages specified in the file renv.lock.

-The **Makefile**, ``report.Rmd``, and HTML report will be in the root directory of the project.
+The Makefile, report.Rmd, and HTML report will be in the root directory of the project.
 The Rmarkdown will contain the tables and figures produced in the analysis.

 ## Docker Setup

-- To build the Docker image, use **make docker-build**.
+- To build the Docker image, use `make docker-build`
-- To generate the report and retrieve the output, use **make docker-run**.
+- To generate the report and retrieve the output, use `make docker-run`